2012 Hougang by-election

-The 2012 Hougang by-election was held on 26 May 2012 with Png Eng Huat from the Worker's Party as the winning candidate.
-This followed the expulsion of Yaw Shin Leong from the Worker's Party on 15 February 2012, which he decided not to appeal.
-On 22 February 2012, Parliament Speaker Michael Palmer declared the seat vacant, effective from the date of expulsion, as required by the Constitution.

-This was the 16th by-election since the first election, and the first by-election after over 19 years since 1992.
-This was the first by-election in Singapore since the new millennium and the 21st century.

-Nomination day was held on 16 May 2012, with the polling day held on 26 May 2012.
-23,368 people were eligible to vote.
-WP candidate Png Eng Huat was declared Member of Parliament-elect after winning 62.08% of the vote.
+A parliamentary by-election was held in the Hougang Single Member Constituency (SMC) in Singapore on 26 May 2012.
+It was held to replace the vacant seat after incumbent Member of Parliament (MP) Yaw Shin Leong was expelled from the Workers' Party (WP) following revelations of his extramarital affairs.
+This marked the first by-election in almost two decades since 1992 at the Marine Parade Group Representation Constituency (GRC).

+On polling day, the WP fielded Png Eng Huat, who won with 62.08% of the vote and defeated People's Action Party (PAP) candidate Desmond Choo, who received 37.92%.
+With this result, the WP successfully retained its long-held Hougang seat in Parliament, albeit with an slight negative swing of almost 3%.
+It was Singapore's first by-election of the 21st century.

 Background

-This by-election was the result of the expulsion of Yaw Shin Leong, Member of Parliament (MP) for Hougang Single Member Constituency, from the Workers' Party of Singapore (WP).
-This caused Yaw to lose his responsibility as the WP treasurer.
+This by-election was the result of the expulsion of Yaw Shin Leong, MP for Hougang SMC, from WP.
+Yaw also lost his position as WP treasurer in their Central Executive Committee.
 Under Article 46(2)(b) of the Constitution of the Republic of Singapore, an MP's Parliamentary seat falls vacant if the MP is expelled from the party under whose banner he or she stood for election.
-The last MP to have been expelled from his party was Chiam See Tong, who was ousted from the Singapore Democratic Party in 1993 (but reinstated in December the same year after a ruling by the High Court).
+The last MP to have been expelled from his party was Chiam See Tong, who was ousted from the Singapore Democratic Party in 1993, but reinstated in December the same year after a ruling by the High Court.

-At a media conference on 15 February 2012, the Workers' Party announced the expulsion of Yaw.
+At a media conference on 15 February 2012, WP announced the expulsion of Yaw.
 According to the party chairman Sylvia Lim, she said that Yaw has been accused of several indiscretions in his private life while being asked many times to come forward and explain himself to the party but he did not do so, resulting in him committing a party misconduct and lost faith, trust and expectations of the party and the residents of the Hougang SMC.
 The announcement came after weeks of speculation and rumours that Yaw had an alleged extramarital affair with a fellow party member.
-Within 30 minutes of 20:37, news reports detailed the mixed reactions among Hougang residents to Yaw Shin Leong's expulsion, Prime Minister Lee Hsien Loong's comment that there is no fixed time within which a by-election must be called, and People's Action Party Chairman Khaw Boon Wan's quote that Hougang voters have been misled by the WP.
+Within 30 minutes of 20:37, news reports detailed the mixed reactions among Hougang residents to Yaw Shin Leong's expulsion, Prime Minister Lee Hsien Loong's comment that there is no fixed time within which a by-election must be called, and PAP Chairman Khaw Boon Wan's quote that Hougang voters have been misled by the WP.

 On 17 February 2012, the Clerk of the Parliament gave Yaw ten days to reply to the expulsion, but two days later, he wrote a letter that he chose not to appeal against the party's decision; the Speaker Michael Palmer, then announced the vacancy of the seat as of the date of the expulsion.